vatesfr/xo/docs/xosan_create.md

 4. Select all the SR you want to use in your shared cluster.

 > Note: you can only select on SR on each host.
-If you select SR with different size, the size of the cluster will be limitated by the size of the smallest SR selected.
-We recommend you to use the same type of SR (SSD/HDD) and with the same size to avoid space loss.
+If you select SR with different size, the size of the cluster will be limited by the size of the smallest SR selected.
+We recommend you to use the same type of SR (SSD/HDD) and with the same size to avoid space loss

 ![](./assets/xosan-sr.png)